 The history of the Hamilton companies began in the late 1940’s.
 Clark Hamilton, a chemical engineer, who had studied at MIT, developed a lead shielded syringe for precision handling of radioactive isotopes in collaboration with the Lawrence Livermore Radiation Laboratory near Berkeley California.
 Upon relocation to Whittier California and his garage there, Clark Hamilton’s activities quickly focused on the need for microliter liquid handling in the field of Chromatography.
 By his effort, Hamilton became the world leader in sample handling for the field of Chromatography and in 1960 the fledgling company outgrew the family garage, proudly moving into its first of many rental facilities.
 These precision microliter syringes would provide the sample introduction to a Chromatograph where precision, accuracy, and reproducibility were key in the separation science of chemistries.
 Even today they remain the standard for use in Chromatography, and not so surprisingly, continue to sell for the same price as they did in the early 1950’s.

 In 1968, Clark Hamilton founded an identical company in Bonaduz, Switzerland to enable production of these syringes for the European scientific community.
 Today Hamilton Bonaduz AG. continues to manufacture, design, and create new products in concert with Hamilton Company in the US.
 In 1970 the company in Whittier California was relocated to Reno, Nevada where it remains today.
 The two companies work in concert today with competence centers driving innovation in a wide array of products.
 Starting in 1974 the management was turned over to Steve Hamilton and with the support of his brothers continue to drive the companies to this day.
-The business however has grown not only exponentially in sales but also into automated liquid handling of chemistries that has benefited the world by enabling the first automated screening of whole blood for AIDs and Hepatitis, as well as an unlimited array of other solutions that continue to need automation on a microliter level.
+The business, however, has grown not only exponentially in sales but also into automated liquid handling of chemistries that have benefited the world by enabling the first automated screening of whole blood for AIDS and hepatitis, as well as an unlimited array of other solutions that continue to need automation on a microliter level.

 All of the global businesses remain today as a privately held effort, creating products that continue to innovate and enable the scientific community in many fields.
 Our success has been to provide our customers with cutting edge technologies that simplify and enable complicated solutions, to provide strong customer care with products displaying not only innovation but quality, precision, and reliability to be known as trusted solutions, limited only by the imagination of our customers, as we go forward into the future.
 We may have come a long way but all of us at Hamilton feel that our future is just beginning and we look forward with excitement.